consoledotdev/home/content/tools/server-monitoring.md

   modern monitoring tools focusing on a single component, you will have to install and maintain several separate systems e.g. Grafana for visualization and Prometheus for storing the time series data.
-Maintaining and scaling independent monitoring infrastructure is only a trivial problem if you’ve never done it before, especially at scale.
+Maintaining and scaling independent monitoring infrastructure is only a trivial problem if you've never done it before, especially at scale.
 Is this something you want to dedicate your engineering teams to?